erikallin/cucitrace/EmployeeCardObfus/Task 2/Task 2.2.1.md

 	4: Difficult
 	5: Very difficult

-When you complete your answer CLOSE ALL the tabs in the explorer
+-> When you complete your answer, you are ready for the next project task -> CLOSE ALL the tabs in the explorer related to warm up question -> Continue to the "Rejsekort project"

--> Continue to "Task 3.1.0.md"
+-> Then continue to "Task 3.1.0.md"